 One of the many great things about yoga is that truly any person of any body type at any age can use it as a tool to achieve health.
-As a yoga teacher, however, it is up to you to adjust your lesson plan to make each class accessible for students, no matter their age or shape.
+As a yoga teacher training in Vancouver, however, it is up to you to adjust your lesson plan to make each class accessible for students, no matter their age or shape.

 Sadly, seniors are often overlooked in society.
 But as a yoga teacher, opportunities for teaching to seniors are a great way to gain experience and to share the gift of yoga.
 Seniors especially can benefit from yoga to increase their strength and vitality.